delan/autost/README.md

 **got nix?** you can run autost *without any extra setup* using `nix run github:delan/autost/latest`! see [§ using autost with nix](#using-autost-with-nix) for more details.

-## how to quickly archive chosts by people you follow
+## how to quickly archive chosts by you and everyone you follow

 `autost cohost-archive` takes care of the `autost new`, `autost cohost2json`, and `autost cohost2autost` thing for you.